vlasov-y/moneypod/README.md

 | -------------------------- | ------- | ------------------------------------- |
 | `moneypod.io/hourly-price` | *JSON*  | Controlled by operator, do not change |

+## Acknowledgements

+Thanks to [Artem](https://github.com/aryanesj) for the idea and help in dashboard development ❤️

 ## License